 If you’ve booked a standard flight on Skiplagged, you can check bags; if it’s a hidden city itinerary, do not check your bags.
 They will be checked through to the official final destination, not your layover point, which means you and your bags will end up in two different places.

 If you’re crossing international borders, there may be ways to get around this.
 Some flights require you to pick up your bags in the layover city, such as when you’re flying from another country to the US.
 If you’re ticketed from Amsterdam to Chicago and then on Des Moines, for example, you’ll have to pick up your bag in Chicago and take it through customs.
 This means that if you’re planning to end your travel in Chicago, it’s okay for you to check your bag on the first flight, since you can collect it at the interim point.

-Some international flights with long layovers may also offer you the option to pick up your baggage at the layover point rather than having it checked through to the final destination.
+Some international flights with long layovers may also offer you the option to pick up your checked baggage at the layover point rather than having it checked through to the final destination.
 Airline policies on this can vary widely, so check with your carrier and get the details for your specific airline and routing.

 Does Skiplagged charge a fee?